 However, even when the LLC law states that charging orders are the exclusive remedy, courts in some states have applied a different rule for SMLLCs, particularly in cases where the SMLLC owner has filed for personal bankruptcy.
 It's possible that a court in Minnesota would do the same; this is an unsettled and evolving area of law.
 It is also possible that in some cases the laws of another state would be applied to a Minnesota LLC--for example, where a Minnesota LLC does business or owns property in another state.

-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, a Minnesota LLC should have at least two members.
+If you are concerned about liability protection from personal creditors, you should consider forming an LLC with at least two members.
 The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.